-The world's second biggest economy still expanded at a rate of 7.7 percent in the first three months of the year, slowing from 7.9 percent the previous quarter and missing analysts' expectations by just 0.3 percentage points.
+Growth in the world's second biggest economy missed analysts' forecasts by just 0.3 percentage points.
 China is watched closely because it is a major market for foreign goods from iron ore to smartphones.
 Investors hope demand from China can help offset weakness in the U.S., Europe and Japan.

-Mining companies rose Tuesday as commodities markets stabilized and materials stocks gained the most of the 10 industry groups in the S&P 500 after leading the market lower the day before.
+Mining companies rose Tuesday as commodities markets stabilized.
+Materials stocks gained the most of the 10 industry groups in the S&P 500 after leading the market lower the day before.
 Home builders advanced following the housing report.
 PulteGroup rose 4.2 percent to $18.60 and Lennar climbed 2.4 percent to $38.70.

 Investors should expect a more volatile stock market until there is more confirmation that the economy is strengthening and the outlook for companies is improving, said Jeff Morris, head of U.S. equities at Standard Life Investment.

-Small company stocks rose more than the broader market Tuesday, a sign that investors are moving money into riskier assets.
-The Russell 2000 index climbed or 1.8 percent to 922.30.
-That's a reversal from the day before, when the index plunged 3.8 percent.
+Small-company stocks rose more than the broader market Tuesday, a sign that investors were moving money into riskier assets.
+The Russell 2000 index climbed 1.8 percent to 923.30.
+Monday, the index plunged 3.8 percent.

 In other trading, the Nasdaq composite rose 48.14 points, or 1.5 percent, to 3,264.63.

-Yields on U.S. government bonds rose as investors moved money out of safe-haven investments.
+Yields on U.S. government bonds rose as investors moved money out of safe investments.
 The yield on the benchmark 10-year Treasury note climbed to 1.72 percent from 1.68 percent.